 That’s when David knew he wanted to get involved in education.
 While teaching at Fondren Middle School in Houston, he realized the opportunities education could offer and knew he had made the right career choice.
 “When I started, only 68% of my students were passing state tests and the students that were furthest behind were African American males.”
 After realizing this, David started working with students before school, during lunch, and doing whatever it took to help them succeed.
 “By the end of my second year, 90% of my students had passed state tests.
 I started to realize I knew the problem and the solution, but I didn’t feel like I could do it myself.”
 This motivated David to pursue school leadership where he could coach other teachers to achieve those results with their own students.

-Now, David is on his way to Indianapolis to be the founding leader of KIPP Indy’s first high school.
+Now, David has come to Indianapolis to be the founding leader of KIPP Indy’s first high school.
 Why did David choose KIPP Indy?
 “I am someone who knows very clearly what I want to be and what I want to be a part of.
 I want to be part of a school that is about excellence and high expectations for their students and staff.
 I have seen this in every KIPP school that I have observed, heard it from friends that have worked with KIPP, and to me, KIPP is synonymous with excellence.”

 Just as importantly, David is excited to be a member of our community and Indianapolis as a whole.
 What started as a desire to move closer to family evolved into a love for the people and students he encountered.
 “I met with both current KIPP Indy students and alumni and they inspired me.
 I got to hear their dreams and aspirations, and they deserve to have those opportunities.”
 He also reflected on the relationship between KIPP Indy and our neighborhood, noting that, “Community leaders are invested in providing opportunities for people and want success for all students.
 I want to be a part of a school that has a strong relationship with its neighborhood and look forward to deepening that partnership.”

-Over the next year, David will continue to develop his vision for the high school through the Fisher Fellowship while seeing successful high schools across the country and planning how to implement that success in the Indianapolis community.
+Over the next year and a half, David will continue to develop his vision for the high school through the Fisher Fellowship and The Mind Trust’s Innovation School Fellowship.
 One thing David knows for sure, though, is that teachers will be the drivers of implementation at the high school.
 “We can come up with amazing ideas and goals, but at the end of the day teachers are the ones making it happen.
 They have dedicated their time, sleep, and lives to doing what’s best for students.”

 Formerly the Assistant Principal at Moving Everest Charter School in Chicago, David began his career teaching in the Houston Independent School District and YES Prep through Teach For America.
 While working on Teach For America’s staff, he served as a corps member advisor, curriculum specialist and school director.
 After moving to Chicago, he worked as senior director of learning of By The Hand Club For Kids, an after-school program that emphasizes academic excellence while nurturing the whole child—mind, body and soul.
 He holds degrees in political science and journalism from Texas Christian University, an M.A. in Youth and Young Adult Ministry from Andrews University, and an M.S. in Educational Leadership from Columbia University.